-SUMMARY ANALYSIS FOURTH QUARTER ENDED APRIL 30, 2024
+SUMMARY ANALYSIS FOURTH QUARTER ENDED APRIL 30, 2025

-Total revenue for the quarter was \$168.0 million, down 9.2% from revenue of \$185.0 million recorded in the same quarter last year.
-The unfavourable foreign exchange translation impact on revenue for the quarter, when comparing to the effective rates for the same period last year, was approximately \$2 million, with minimal impact on net earnings as expenditures in foreign jurisdictions tend to be in the same currency as revenue.
+Total revenue for the quarter was \$187.5 million, up 11.6% from revenue of \$168.0 million recorded in the same quarter last year.
+Excluding Explomin, revenue for the quarter would have been \$149.9 million, down 11% from the same quarter last year.
+The favourable foreign exchange translation impact on revenue for the quarter, when compared to the effective rates for the same period last year, was approximately \$5 million, with minimal impact on net earnings as expenditures in foreign jurisdictions tend to be in the same currency as revenue.

-Revenue for the quarter from Canada - U.S. drilling operations decreased by 25.4% to \$74.5 million, compared to the same period last year, as a lack of junior and intermediate funding and program delays continue to negatively impact this region.
+Revenue for the quarter from Canada - U.S. drilling operations decreased by 21.1% to \$58.8 million, compared to the same period last year due to a slow start to the quarter as many projects were delayed entering the new calendar year.
+As well, the junior market remained negatively impacted by a lack of access to capital.

-South and Central American revenue increased by 9.3% to \$49.3 million for the quarter, compared to the same quarter last year, as increased copper activity continues to drive the growth in this region.
+South and Central American revenue increased by 78.5% to \$88.0 million for the quarter, compared to the same quarter last year.
+The Explomin acquisition was the main driver of growth in the region, however, the Chilean market also contributed positively to the quarter, which helped offset reduced activity in Argentina.

-Australasian and African revenue increased by 10.2% to \$44.2 million, compared to the same period last year, as this region has also been positively impacted by the increased activity levels for copper.
+Australasian and African revenue decreased by 7.7% to \$40.8 million, compared to the same period last year.
+Project delays at the start of the calendar year negatively impacted revenue in the quarter.

-Gross margin percentage for the quarter was 19.3%, compared to 25.0% for the same period last year.
-Depreciation expense, totaling \$12.8 million, is included in direct costs for the current quarter, versus \$10.8 million in the same quarter last year.
-Adjusted gross margin, which excludes depreciation expense, was 26.9% for the quarter, compared to 30.8% for the same period last year.
-Program delays in North America were the main driver of reduced margins in the quarter as the Company strategically retained extra drilling labour to prepare for heightened activity levels in the coming months.
+Gross margin percentage for the quarter was 14.8%, compared to 19.3% for the same period last year.
+Depreciation expense, totaling \$15.0 million, is included in direct costs for the current quarter, versus \$12.8 million in the same quarter last year.
+Adjusted gross margin, which excludes depreciation expense, was 22.8% for the quarter, compared to 26.9% for the same period last year.
+The decrease in margins relates to startup costs for projects that were delayed, as well as ramp-up costs for multiple projects in April.

-General and administrative costs were \$17.6 million, an increase of \$1.3 million compared to the same quarter last year.
-Increased inflationary wage adjustments make up the majority of the increase compared to the prior year.
+General and administrative costs were \$20.9 million, an increase of \$3.5 million compared to the same quarter last year.
+The increase was driven by the addition of the Explomin group of companies and annual inflationary wage adjustments.